A Way Abroad Logo

 After doing lots of research, I narrowed my decision down to a few courses.
 Before choosing a TEFL certification, make sure another option isn't actually better for you.
 See the difference between TEFL, CELTA, TESOL, etc before making a decision by checking our guide to teaching English acronyms.

-In terms of TEFL, here is a LOT of junk out there so take some time to read, not just buy the cheapest course you see.
+In terms of TEFL, there is a LOT of junk out there so take some time deciding which course is best for you instead of just buying the cheapest course you see.
 I wanted a course that made me feel actually prepared to teach, not just a piece of paper.

 I opted for TEFLPros for several reasons.
 First of all, they are the highest rated course on GoOverseas and GoAbroad which are both trustworthy resources for graduate reviews, so that was a pretty good start.
 It’s a smaller company that has been around for about 4 years, but don’t let that relative “newness” dissuade you.
 Their fresh and very transparent approach to TEFL was something no other course had.